tergite/tergite-tuner/README.md

 - [ ] Add tests for entire calibration runs
 - [x] Remove the failing tests for chevron, comment out the old tests
 - [x] Remove the unwanted dependencies
+- [ ] Add ability to add new nodes in the NodeEnum map or allow a more flexible type in the mapping

 ## Contributing to the project